MHickey2/Wannabe-Healthy/README.md

 ###  14. Recipe Detail Page   <a name="recipedetailpage"></a>

 When you select a Recipe, you will be redirected to the Recipe detail page, this page will show the full content for that specific Recipe.
-If you are a logged in user you can add a comment.
+If you are a logged in user you can use the comment form to add a comment.
 This comment will have to be approved by the admin before it will be displayed on the site.
+You can see comments that have been posted for the Recipe already.
 You can also like/unlike the Recipe.
 You can also see the Profile Picture and Bio for the Author of the Recipe.

 <br>